4 Apps for Personal Money Management

 In addition, Mint seamlessly integrates with most existing bank accounts to easily import your data.
 The app is free, it automatically updates by linking with your financial institutions, and it provides custom tips for savings and other financial opportunities.
 You even can get a free credit score through Mint.

 Mvelopes bills itself as "a part of the most effective money management system ever developed."
-The app, available for iPhone, Android and Google Play, will also work on desktops with Windows and the Mac iOS.
+The app, available for iPhone, Android and Google Play, will also work on desktops with Windows and Mac iOS.

 The app allows you to create an online budget, track your spending, and understand how much you have left to spend.
 It also helps you to eliminate credit card debt and manage your credit card spending.